 11% of respondents mentioned ways to expand offerings 7% of respondents mentioned ways to assist with costs 4% of respondents mentioned ways to provide vaccinations/ screenings 2% of respondents mentioned policy/ advocacy work 2% of respondents mentioned focus on youth education "Recognize and include oral care/ dentistry in health system.
 It's critically important, undervalued and extremely difficult to get "Create discounted programs for immigrants, the poor or underemployed, and the homeless."
 "More proactive in terms of getting patients in for screening (cancer etc.)" "Actively advocate for health care reform , to ensure fair, equitable health care for everyone."
 "Try to implement healthy living strategies in schools to avoid some of the issues that affect communities as adults." insurance for this as well as very expensive to maintain."
 "Promote accessing community center for physical and social activity ."
+"Lower prices and a 'menu' of services with prices for people with or without insurance."
 "Possibly offer free vaccines to children."
 "Advocate for improved access for underserved: insurance coverage, access (particularly to stigmatized services like behavioral health and sexual health.)"
 "Partner with schools to start health education early ."